Ready to explore Johnston Canyon? Here's everything you need to know before you go!

 Larger mammals including white-tailed deer, elk, and occasionally black bears use the canyon corridor, particularly during early morning and evening hours.
 While wildlife encounters add excitement to any hike, maintaining appropriate distances and following Leave No Trace principles ensures both visitor safety and animal welfare.

 The limestone geology creates fascinating features beyond the obvious waterfalls and springs.
 Fossil enthusiasts often spot ancient marine organisms embedded in the canyon walls, remnants of the tropical sea that covered this region millions of years ago.
-The Ink Pots themselves represent a unique geological phenomenon—these springs maintain constant temperatures year-round due to their underground sources, creating habitat for specialized plant and microbial communities that give the water its distinctive color.
+The Ink Pots themselves represent a unique geological phenomenon—these springs maintain constant temperatures year-round due to their underground sources, creating habitat for specialized plant and microbial communities that give the pools their distinctive coloration.

 Access and Practical Considerations